 After addressing Northam campaign volunteers, Kaine responded to a question from The Cavalier Daily about the role of Charlottesville in this Virginia race, but also in national politics.

 “The Charlottesville incident on August 12th also demonstrated the degree to which sort-of this white supremacist, neo-Nazi stuff is not minor,” Kaine said to The Cavalier Daily.
 “And those of us who are committed to the equality principle, we have to really push for it because there are people out there who feel very emboldened, and even emboldened by the president, and to push against it.”

-Kaine also addressed that associated an image of Gillespie with a picture of Trump and an image of white supremacists with torches.
+Kaine also addressed a recent Democratic mailer that associated an image of Gillespie with a picture of Trump and an image of white supremacists with torches.
 The mailer says,“On Tuesday, November 7th, Virginia Gets To Stand Up To Hate.”
 Republicans have criticized the campaign material and have said it goes too far.